y0c/react-datepicker/README.md

 * Open a new issue(Bug or Feature) on [Github](https://github.com/y0c/react-datepicker/issues/new/choose)
 * Join the [Gitter room](https://gitter.im/react-datepicker/community) to chat with other developers.

+## 👨‍👦‍👦 Contribution

+Issue and Pull Request are always welcome!

 ## 📝 License
 MIT